jerry1ye10/cis-195-f20/tutorials/tutorial-0/tutorial-0.md

 ## Step 2: Add the logic
 * Connect both your button and your label to your designated view controller
 * Make your button change the `text` of the label whenever it's clicked.
 To change the text of the button run something like this: `button.setTitle("Turn Blue", for:.normal)`
+* For extra credit change the color of the `UILabel` to reflect the color of the word at the time